April 05 2014

-In November, Tate Modern will mount a show called Conflict, Time, Photography, featuring works by Stephen Shore and other “artist” photographers alongside such renowned photojournalists as Don McCullin, Simon Norfolk (King Amanullah’s 1919 Victory Arch at Paghman) and Jim Goldberg (Democratic Republic of Congo, 2008).
+In November, Tate Modern will mount a show called Conflict, Time, Photography (until March 15 2015), featuring works by Stephen Shore and other “artist” photographers alongside such renowned photojournalists as Don McCullin, Simon Norfolk (King Amanullah’s 1919 Victory Arch at Paghman) and Jim Goldberg (Democratic Republic of Congo, 2008).
 Meanwhile, War/Photography: Images of Armed Conflict and its Aftermath recently finished a tour of US museums, including Washington DC’s Corcoran Gallery of Art and the Brooklyn Museum of Art.
 It featured shots by some 255 photographers, “any one of which would be something we would have in the museum’s collection”, says Anne Wilkes Tucker, curator of The Museum of Fine Arts, Houston, where the exhibition originated.

 Last autumn, Open Eye Gallery in Liverpool held an exhibition of works by the late Tim Hetherington, who was killed alongside fellow photographer Chris Hondros during a mortar attack in Misrata, Libya, three years ago at the age of 40.
 Hetherington’s images also feature in contemporary art collections such as that of Miami-based billionaire Martin Margulies.
 Commercial galleries such as Yossi Milo in New York and Galerie Nathalie Obadia in Paris mount shows and sell works by crossover artists such as Hetherington or Luc Delahaye respectively.